palmoanalua/palmoanalua.github.io/basketball.md

 The 2024-2025 MAC Basketball season is scheduled for these dates:
 * November 18 - 27 - Signups (you will be put on a waitlist)
-* November 25 - December 4 - Registration (you will be contactd to complete PAL forms and payment)
+* November 25 - December 4 - Registration (you will be contacted to complete PAL forms and payment)
-* December 4 - Practice starts
+* December 4 - Payment due; Practice starts

 Cost: $50.00 (Primarily for uniforms, awards, banners, & team equipment).

-We need team moms, Coaches & Assistant Coaches!!!
+We need Team Moms, Coaches & Assistant Coaches!!!

 Coaches’ & Assistant Coaches’ child or children given priority for placement.
 If coaches are not available, the team in your child's age group will not be formed.